versionone/VersionOne.Client.Requestor/HOWTO-Backbone-Fortified-Story-Editor.md

 </div>
 ```

-## Refactored JavaScript Code
+## 2. Refactored JavaScript Code

 The JavaScript code is so small, 75 lines, that you can just type or paste it in all at once.
 Each section has
-comments to explain its purpose:
+comments to explain its purpose.
+So, when you type it in, don't feel like you need to type the comments again,
+unless you feel that will help you learn better.
+Sometimes that can help. *It might help you find bugs in my code
+or comments, for sure ;-)*

 ```javascript
 var StoryFormSchema = { // Backbone.Form will generate an HTML form based on this schema